wangdingkang/ProcessDetection/Metric/README.md

 The remaining white pixels in prediction excluding all True Positives.

 #### Modified False Negative:
-The set of white pixels in annotation such that its NN in prediction is GREATER THAN (>) r.
+The set of white pixels in annotation such that its NN in prediction has distance GREATER THAN (>) r.